Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 print(f'RMSE: {rmse}')
 ```
 <ins>2 - Logistic Regression for predicting product category (Classification):</ins>

+- Coming back to merging the data first, we use pandas merge to combine both the Image.csv and Product.csv files after having cleaned them.
+For the images.csv file, we drop unecessary columns like create_time, bucket_link, image_ref and we merge both datasets on the common image id column.
+Once we have a merged dataframe, we need to loop through the cleaned images folders (both ML and CNN folders), convert the image data into an array

 - Firstly, in our merge_data.py file, we create another function which loops through the images from the cleaned_images folder, converts them into numpy array format, takes the image id from the image file, checks which row of our merged dataframe corresponds to that image id, then places each image_array as a list in the correct row under the column 'image_array'.